Skip to main content

 A heavy floor plan may load slowly for some users and be less responsive than a regular one.
 In this article, we'll provide some tips on how to reduce the size of your floor plan and improve the loading speed.

+You should always check the size of the images you are using in your floor plan to make sure they are not causing it to get too large.
 For background logos, the preferred size is about 512 x 512 pixels.
-For images uploaded to the Designer, especially larger images such as background images, you can use a resolution of up to 2048 pixels in width or height.
-However, it's important to note that the maximum safe resolution for Android devices is 4096 pixels.
-Exceeding this resolution may cause display issues for Android users.
+For images uploaded to the Designer, especially larger images such as background images, you can use a resolution of up to 2048 x 2048 pixels.

 Floor plan of theater with individual chair icons on left and generalized icons on right